CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Ammunitions.md

 # Ammunitions

-## Resource Class
+## Ammo Type

-Resource Class determines the resource a weapon uses to operate.
+Ammo Type determines the resource a weapon uses to operate.

 - Bolt
 - Arrow